 - Review changes, and close the change record

 This version of the ITIL change management process was reliable, repeatable, and exerted a great degree of control over the outcome of change proposals.
-It was, also, fairly cumbersome.
+It was also, for some organizations, still fairly cumbersome.

-The need for constant CAB review delayed changes and could introduce significant inefficiencies.
-As a result, the value produced by each individual change was encumbered.
+The need for constant CAB review delays changes and could introduce significant inefficiencies.
+As a result, the value produced by each individual change is encumbered.

-In response to these shortcomings, the new ITIL 4 framework suggested that the rigid change proposal > approval > implementation > close model be reserved for certain changes that were considered non-standard.
-So, while the ITIL 4 framework preserves a "normal" change management process that is familiar from past versions, it encourages IT operations leaders to migrate as many changes as possible to a different category: standard changes.
+In response to these shortcomings, the new ITIL 4 framework suggested that the rigid change "proposal > approval > implementation > close" model be reserved for certain changes that were considered non-standard.
+So, while the ITIL 4 framework preserves room for a "normal" change management process that is familiar from past versions, it encourages IT operations leaders to migrate as many changes as possible to a different category: standard changes.

 ITIL v3 had a category of proposed changes described as "standard changes."
 These were considered low-risk, and they would occur frequently in the given IT environment.
-Examples offered included password changes, new hire procedures, and office moves.
+Examples offered included password changes, new hire procedures, and the relocation of physical equipment.